In this Policy, we use the terms:

-“Agreement” refers to a written document which sets out the terms and conditions of the engagement of a specific Fiduciam entity and which describes the services to be provided and/or the terms of any such engagement, such as a facility agreement, platform agreement, personal guarantee, non-disclosure agreement, etc. Such Agreement terms should be relied upon in determining liability for the services provided.
+“Agreement” refers to a written document which sets out the terms and conditions of the engagement of/with a specific Fiduciam entity and which describes the services to be provided and/or the terms of any such engagement, such as a facility agreement, platform agreement, personal guarantee, non-disclosure agreement, engagement letter, employment contract, etc. Such Agreement terms should be relied upon in determining liability for the services provided.

-“you” and “your” (and other similar terms) to refer to our borrowers, guarantors, brokers, intermediaries, sub-contractors, investors, clients, contacts, suppliers, funding partners and job applicants and website visitors.
+“you” and “your” (and other similar terms) refer to our borrowers, guarantors, brokers, intermediaries, sub-contractors, investors, clients, contacts, suppliers, funding partners, directors, shareholders and ultimate beneficial owners where the aforementioned are legal entities, employees, job applicants and website visitors.

-From initial contact through to providing you with our services or working together in other ways, we may collect various Personal and Confidential Information about you.
-We may collect, store and use the following Personal and Confidential Information:
+From our initial contact with you through to providing you with our services or working together in other ways, we may collect various data (including Personal Data) about you and/or the company on behalf of which you act.
+We may collect, store and use the following data: